Daohub-io/cap9/docs/Whitepaper.md

 *This will outline what the issues we're trying to solve are.*

-Smart contracts are, by their nature, unforgiving machines that follow the their specificaiton to the letter.
+Smart contracts are, by their nature, unforgiving machines that follow the their specification to the letter.
 This is one of the selling points of smart contracts, but it can also be their downfall as the machine will faithfully execute any flaw or mistake in that code.
 This is a well known property of smart contracts, and is tackled in a variety of ways.
 By employing lower level